filippo-orru/personal-site-hugo/README.md

     cp ~/.ssh/id_rsa.webhook-listener webhook-listener/shared/ssh/id_rsa.webhook-listener
     ```

+1. Configure Plausible analytics

+    1. Create the plausible env file:

+    ```bash
+    cp plausible/plausible-conf.demo.env plausible/plausible-conf.env
+    ```

+    1. Create a secret using the following command and copy it to the .env file.

+    ```bash
+    openssl rand -base64 64 | tr -d '\n' ; echo
+    ```

 1. Create systemd service file.

     1. Modify `WorkingDirectory` in `personal-site.service` to point to the root of this repository.